Joe Keery: Music

-Aside from acting, Keery is also a musician.
-In his early twenties, he released music under the name "Cool Cool Cool."
-Keery was a guitarist and drummer for Chicago-based garage and psych-rock band Post Animal.
-Their debut album was released in October 2015.
-The band's second album, When I Think Of You In A Castle, was released in April 2018 and saw Keery performing guitar and vocals.
-As of 2019, Keery was no longer a touring member of the band, and he later parted ways due to acting commitments.
+In his early twenties, Keery released music under the stage name Cool Cool Cool.
+From 2014 to 2018, he was a co-founder, drummer, guitarist, and vocalist for the Chicago-based psychedelic rock band Post Animal.
+Keery originally contributed drums on their first EP Post Animal Perform the Most Curious Water Activities (2015), before current drummer Wesley Toledo joined during their second EP The Garden Series (2016).
+Their debut full-length album When I Think of You in a Castle (2018) saw Keery performing guitar and vocals.

+Keery stopped touring with the band in 2017 and officially left due to acting commitments in 2018.
+He stated in a Bustle interview, "It's important to disassociate Steve from Stranger Things to the band because I think it will eventually hurt the band...
+I think it's important that they're hitting the pavement for a while and making a name for themselves and it's not necessarily associated with Stranger Things."

-On July 19, 2019, Keery self-released the single "Roddy" as a solo artist under the moniker Djo.
-Keery released a second single on August 9, 2019, titled "Chateau (Feel Alright)" under the same moniker.
-On September 13, 2019, Keery released his debut album as Djo, Twenty Twenty.
-In a positive review of the album, NME called Keery "a musician of very high calibre who... dabbles in the kind of inventive, warped psychedelia that gently twists your melon and constantly shapeshifts around you," and compared his music to that of Tame Impala and Ariel Pink.
+On July 19, 2019, Keery self-released the single "Roddy" under the stage name Djo.
+Djo released a second single titled "Chateau (Feel Alright)" on August 9, 2019.
+On September 13, 2019, Djo released his debut album Twenty Twenty.
+In a positive review of the album, NME called Keery "a musician of very high calibre who... dabbles in the kind of inventive, warped psychedelia that gently twists your melon and constantly shapeshifts around you" and compared his music to that of Tame Impala and Ariel Pink.

-On September 9, 2020, he released a new single, "Keep Your Head Up".
+On September 9, 2020, he released a new single, "Keep Your Head Up", which is currently the only single by Djo to not be included in a larger album or re-issue.
 In 2022, he took part in a summer music festival tour.
-His sophomore album Decide was announced in June 2022, along with the release of its first single "Change".
+His second album Decide was announced in June 2022, along with the release of its first single "Change".
 The album was released on September 16, 2022, and received positive reviews.
 In 2024, the sixth track of the album, "End of Beginning", was released as a single after gaining popularity and becoming viral on social media.